Who Can Drive a College-Owned Fleet Vehicle?

 The Driver’s License Verification Process

-- Any employee who wishes to operate a college-owned fleet vehicle must first complete the Drivers’ License Verification Form.
+- Any employee who wishes to operate a college-owned fleet vehicle must first complete the Drivers’ License Verification Process.

 - Employees cannot operate college vehicles if they have suspended or revoked driving privileges.
 If an employee’s license is suspended or revoked for any reason, they are to stop driving college vehicles immediately and must report this to their supervisor and the Office of Risk Management.